The Science and Engineering Challenge Inspiring Students Nationally

 Visit the Science and Engineering Challenge on Facebook for news and photos as schools compete in events taking place around Australia.

-Tags: Community, Engagement/Careers Development & Learning, Faculty/Engineering & Built Environment, Faculty/Science & Information Technology, Location/Australia
+Tags: Australia, Careers Development & Learning, Community, Engineering & Built Environment, Science & Information Technology